diegoclair/branas-clean-code-arch/class1/project1/README.md

 To run the code, inside of project1 folder, just run `go run new.go`
 ### Tests
 If you want to run all tests, just run the command `go test *.go`

+### Observations
+For the project was expected to implement CPF validation.
+At first moment, we only have CPF validation, but in the future, I want to implement CNPJ too.